 Looking for sweets?

 There’s just nothing better than NY cheesecake!
-What about trying a slice (or maybe two) from the famous Junior’s Cheesecake!
+What about trying a slice (or maybe two) from the famous Junior’s Cheesecake NYC!
 While this may seem like a “tourist” stop, Junior’s is also filled with many locals.
-My favorite is the Strawberry Cheese Pie.
+My favorite is the Strawberry Cheesecake.
 A true delight and not to be missed!
 If you prefer french pastries, try the Almondine Bakery.
 You will feel as if you’re visiting Paris!

 You can’t go wrong with the Myrtle + Gold bar – A 65-seat bar/restaurant who offers guests a casual, comfortable bar and dining experience featuring12 taps of craft beer, plenty of bottled favorites and many creative cocktails that you cannot find anywhere else.
 This is a great place to relax and reminisce about your visit.

-Clover Club Cocktail Bar – Known as a “throwback to the golden age of cocktail culture,” this bar is a great way to step back to a time when meeting for a cocktail was an EVENT!
+Clover Club Cocktail Bar is known as a “throwback to the golden age of cocktail culture,” this bar is a great way to step back to a time when meeting for a cocktail was an EVENT!
 You’ll love the speak-easy decor and fancy drinks!